ajay-kumar-gour/Voting-System-API/README.md

 ## Overview

-The Voting API provides a platform for managing voting processes in various scenarios, such as elections, surveys, or polls.
+The Voting API provides a platform for managing voting processes in various scenarios, such as elections, or polls.
 Here's an overview of the key features and rules governing the API:

 1. **ADMIN cannot cast vote**: Administrators of the system are restricted from casting votes.
 Their role is to manage candidates, monitor voting activities, and ensure the integrity of the voting process.